DanyaGTx/DanyaGTx/README.md

 - I know how to work with asynchronous functions;
 - I use modern features of ECMAScript 2015+.

-### ReactJS + REDUX && ReduxToolkit
+### Vue
-- I can create applications using Create React App;
+- I can create applications using Vue;
-- I can create individual pages using React Router;
-- I can manage the state of components using React Hooks;
-- Understanding how React and Virtual DOM works;
+- Understanding how Vue and Virtual DOM works;
-- Ability to work with class and functional components;
 - Have experience working with Axios and REST API;
-- Worked with redux-thunk;
+- I know about different stores to manage data such as VueX/Pinia;

 ### Git
 - I know the basic git commands;